WraySmith/log-anomaly/README.md

 <img src="images/Figure3.PNG" alt="Block ID Event List" width="400"/>

+The [parse](./parse) folder contains the code used for parsing and provides additional details.
 ### Feature Extraction

  Feature extraction is performed on each log message grouping based on HDFS block ids.
 Feature extraction uses the following steps: